Bowali Visitor Center closed due to fire

 This popular fishing spot in the South Alligator region re-opened for the year on 5 April 2015.
 It is a small, tree-lined billabong near a shady camp area, about 12 km from the Arnhem Highway by dirt road.

 Two Mile Hole is open a month ahead of schedule, thanks to the extra work we've done to stabilise creek crossings, helping the road survive the tropical summer flooding in better condition.

 Kakadu has released the draft of their new bushwalking strategy.
 We extend an invitation to provide comments on the draft Walking Strategy which will be available for comment until COB Friday 20 March 2015.

-Guluyumbi wet season cruise
+Guluyumbi tropical summer cruise

 How far does a flatback turtle swim?

 Every year Kakadu staff, traditional owners and volunteers camp on Gardangarl (Field Island) and study the turtles as they come ashore to nest.
 Last August we fitted satellite tags to two nesting females, Manbiri and Yurrwa, before they returned to the water, and we've been following them ever since.